 I’m a sensitive person, but I didn’t show any emotion in the beginning.
-I didn’t know how; I was numb.
-When I finally felt emotions coming it took several days for them to reach the surface.
+I didn’t know how; I was just numb.
+When I finally began feeling my emotions it took several days for them to reach the surface.

 I remember talking to a friend at the time who had recently gone through a divorce and he described being scared of his emotions because he worried that once they started they would never stop, as if he was falling into a well without a bottom.
 That’s a good description of how I felt.

 There was a park near my apartment and in the evenings I would walk there and try to clear my head.
 In the middle of a grassy valley there was a big droopy tree and one night I found myself climbing into its branches where I found a place to sit and think.
 Ironically, I was scared of heights and rarely climbed trees as a kid, but I discovered a sense of safety in that tree and returned there many times during those difficult days because it was a place where I could hide from the world…although I realize now that I was also hiding from myself (especially my feelings).